 AI features are increasingly part of the remit of Salesforce Architects, but few understand how using these differs from classic architecture.
-This post explains five key concerns to bridge this gap.
+This post explains 5 Key Architecture Concerns for AI Solutions.

 Spring ’22 has recently hit orgs across the world.
 As always, it has included many great upgrades, but this time a momentous, but not widely understood change, has become apparent with a simple feature upgrade to the usually humble Surveys feature.

 The momentous feature is called 𝗚𝗲𝘁 𝗤𝘂𝗮𝗹𝗶𝘁𝗮𝘁𝗶𝘃𝗲 𝗙𝗲𝗲𝗱𝗯𝗮𝗰𝗸 𝘄𝗶𝘁𝗵 𝗦𝗲𝗻𝘁𝗶𝗺𝗲𝗻𝘁 𝗔𝗻𝗮𝗹𝘆𝘀𝗶𝘀 𝗼𝗻 𝗧𝗲𝘅𝘁 𝗥𝗲𝘀𝗽𝗼𝗻𝘀𝗲 and allows you to natively get a sentiment analysis score for text responses to your survey questions.
 While you have been able to use Salesforce’s cutting-edge sentiment analysis functionality for a while using Einstein Platform Services, this is different because it requires nothing special on your part.
 The AI driven capability is simply there out-of-the-box for you to use as with any other feature.

 While it is not the first time Salesforce has embedded an AI feature in the core platform, this time it has been done without making a fuss about it.
 That is to say, a world-leading AI capability is being deployed to a standard feature as part of normal product development.